joevbruno/react-training/Intro.md

 Now on to the good stuff:

 1. Let and Const: Don't use `var`.
 Use `let` if the value or type is going to change and `const` if it isn't.
+Const is not immutable; however, certain values in Javascript (Strings and numbers) are by definition inherently immutable in Javascript.
+Thus, `const` effectively is immutable in those cases; however, in the case of `Objects` and `Arrays`, `const` merely states that they type is not going to change.
+These key words also do effect scope slightly differently than that traditional `var` keyword.

 2. Arrow Functions: In general, don't write your anonymous functions like this, `function() {  // do stuff }`.
 You can now do this: `() => { // do stuff }`
     ```
     const x = [1, 2, 3];